 Related Reading: Child Custody Disputes and Visitation, What You Need to Know

-Caller: “My 12-year-old daughter has informed me she no longer wants to visit her dad on holidays and weekends.
+Caller: “My 12-year-old daughter has informed me she no longer wants visitation with her dad on holidays and weekends.
 He lives in [another part of the state], she’d prefer to just be here with her friends during the weekends.
 At what age can she legally choose to no longer visit her father and go against the plans we have in place because of our parenting plan?”

 Danny: “What about a 16-year-old girl?
 Does she have a say?”

 Rick: “Still doesn’t.
 There is no legal say in that.
 Then the question becomes, ‘What’s the underlying factor?’
-So let’s say the 16-year-old is now going to a counselor and the counselor is concerned becasue of some issue.
-Maybe it’s verbal abuse, or something like that.
+So let’s say the 16-year-old is now going to a counselor and the counselor is concerned because of some issue.
+Maybe it’s verbal abuse or something like that.

 “If there’s something tangible behind it and you’ve got third party support then it certainly can be brought in front of the court as an issue.
 But if it’s just a matter of preference, you can imagine the teenage hormones going through, and it’s, ‘Well I don’t want to go see dad anymore, I’m mad at him.’
 That’s not good enough.”

-Danny: “He has a right.
+Danny: “He has a right [to visitation].
 But if there were a problem, you’re lawyer would know it, you’d know it, your kid would know it, and you’d just have to be vocal about it.
 But if there’s no problem, the kid doesn’t really get a say.”

 Related Reading: Legal Marijuana and Child Custody: Can I Still Smoke Weed?